 Middle School Hours

-Middle School students must report to their homeroom teachers by 8:20AM.
+Middle School students must report to their homeroom teachers no later than 8:20AM.
 Dismissal is conducted at 3:05PM.
-NO EARLY DISMISSAL BETWEEN 2:15 AND 2:30PM.
 There is an after school program available.
-Students remaining in school after 2:30PM will be sent to Study Hall and billed accordingly.
+Students remaining in school after 3:10PM will be sent to Study Hall and will be charged $20.00 per day.

 High School Hours